Drivers are responsible for transporting children under the age of 14 in conformity with the law.

 Every child has to have a seat of its own.

-Drivers are responsible for securing children under the age of 14 who are shorter than 150 cm in suitable child restraint systems (e.g. baby seats, child seats, booster seats).
-If a passenger is under the age of 14 and 150 cm or taller, the driver must make sure that he/she wears a seat belt.
+Drivers are responsible for securing children under the age of 14 who are shorter than 135 cm in suitable child restraint systems (e.g. baby seats, child seats, booster seats).
+If a passenger is under the age of 14 and 135 cm or taller, the driver must make sure that he/she wears a seat belt; although it is recommended to use a child restraint system if shorter than 150 cm.

 Child seats are also allowed on passenger seats.
 Passenger seats that are equipped with a front air bag which is active may only be used with child restraint systems that face forwards.
 A child restraint system that faces the rear may only be used on a passenger seat equipped with a front air bag if the air bag has been turned off or if it turns itself off automatically.